WerWolv/PatternLanguage/docs/source/core_language/attributes.rst

   :version:`1.16.0`
   Variable attributes may also be applied to types directly to cause all patterns created from them to have those attributes applied.

+  To access members of the variable the attribute is applied to, use the ``this`` keyword.
+  Some attributes expect an optional pattern as argument.
+If this is not necessary, you can use the ``null`` keyword instead.

 ``[[color("RRGGBB")]]``
 -----------------------